CharlieInRain/docs-site/docs/guides/concepts/fees.md

 title: Fees
 ---

-**BNB** is the native token on Binance Chain, thus users are charged BNB for sending transactions.
+**BNB** is the native token on BNB Beacon Chain, thus users are charged BNB for sending transactions.

 ### Trading Fees on DEX